MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-yammer-embed-to-engage.md

 - MOE150
 - YAE150
 ms.assetid: 4817d2fa-50f6-4f25-88a0-a312745768d4
-description: "Migrate JavaScript-based Embed feeds (Classic Yammer) to interface-based Embed feeds in your HTML-based applications."
+description: "Replace JavaScript-based Embed feeds (Classic Yammer) to interface-based Embed feeds in your HTML-based applications."
 ---

-# Replace classic Embed feeds with Embed feeds for Engage
+# Replace classic feeds in HTML apps with Embed feeds for Engage

 **Embed Feed for Engage** lets you add Viva Engage feeds to your HTML-based applications with iFrame widgets you can copy and paste.
 This modern experience replaces classic Embed feeds, which required that you write JavaScript code.